threeport/threeport/docs/docs/sdk/tutorial.md

     For more info on installing Threeport remotely, see the [documentation to Install Threeport on AWS](../../install/install-threeport-aws).

-## Install WordPress Extension
+## Install WordPress Module

 === "Local Dev Environment"

-    To install the WordPress extension using the image pushed to the local dev registry, use the following command.
+    To install the WordPress module using the image pushed to the local dev registry, use the following command.

     ```bash